Radinax/my-programming-blog/src/content/blog/from-zero-to-hero-building-your-own-result-type-in-typescript-part-2.md

 ---
-title: 'From Zero to Hero: Building Your Own Result Type in TypeScript – A Rust-Inspired Adventure - Part 2'
+title: "From Zero to Hero: Building Your Own Result Type in TypeScript – A Rust-Inspired Adventure - Part 2"
 description: "Dive deeper into the world of Rust-inspired error handling in TypeScript.
 Building on the foundations laid in our previous post, we'll explore additional utility functions that take your error management to the next level.
 Join us on this coding journey as we continue to refine your TypeScript skills and make error handling a more elegant, robust, and enjoyable part of your development process."
-category: typescript
+category: ["typescript", "web3"]
-pubDate: '2023-10-27'
+pubDate: "2023-10-27"
 published: true
 ---